HugoSchweke/QSproteome_protocol/README.md

 # QSproteome_protocol
 This repository contains all the necessary script and data to calculate everything from input pdb model + json file to dimer probability.
-The pipeline is based on perl and R.

 # Table of contents